-Also, you have until April 15 to establish this account to count towards your tax-reporting year.
-So, you can open an account before April 15, 2018 for contributions to apply to your 2017 income tax return.
+Also, you have until April 15 to establish a SEP IRA to count towards your tax-reporting year.
+So, you can open an account before April 15, 2021 for contributions to apply to your 2020 income tax return.

 Self-Direct Your IRA to Gain Access to Alternative Investments